sanslsz/embersl/README.md

 - 👋 Hi, I’m @embersl
 - 👀 I’m interested in food, travel and movies
-- 🌱 I’m in love with web, email and print design.
+- 🌱 I’m in love with screen and print based design.
 - 💞️ I’m looking to collaborate on visual design projects

 <!---